In this guide, we'll show you how to create an effect with particles effect!

 Start by creating the rectangles that will render these objects and textures in the scene:

-In the Inspector panel select Fill Parent for both rectangles, so the rectangles fill the canvas.
+In the Inspector panel set the Size options to Fill Width and Fill Height for both rectangles, so they fill the canvas.
 You wont be able to see the particles in the effect anymore, but we'll use layers to change this later.

 Your project should look like this: